TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 6) Diagnosing issues with Relays
 7) Communication between Plugins
 8) Adding a local node to your mesh
+9) Pushing data into Azure IoT Hub
-9) Securing the Host using SSL
+10) Securing the Host using SSL
-10) Creating your own custom plugin
+11) Creating your own custom plugin
-11) Advanced NMI Topics
+12) Advanced NMI Topics

 During the tutorial we will make use of a variety of existing plugins.